 Businesses risk closing down permanently if they stay open now and there is very little money coming in.
 This measure will help them ride out the storm and be able to trade again when we are over the worst of the situation.

 Do I have to close completely to qualify?

 No. Dealers and garages trading at a distance can keep some staff on and furlough others.

 Isn’t the government supposed to be helping out with this?

 That’s correct.
 It’s stepping in with a £330bn measure – called the Coronavirus Job Retention Scheme – to compensate workers who are being furloughed.
-As of close of play yesterday (Tues), this now includes car dealership staff.
+This includes car dealership staff.

 What’s the deal?

 HM Revenue & Customs will pay people up to 80 per cent of their salary up to £2,500 per month.

 As the employer, you must get in touch with HM Revenue & Customs via an online portal to apply for a grant to cover the 80 per cent.
 The scheme is still being set up, and isn’t expected to be in operation until the end of April at least.
 In the meantime, you’ll very probably have to pay them and then claim the grant.
 If you can’t afford to do so, a Business Interruption Loan is an option, which can be repaid when you get the grant, but as it’s a loan you’ll be paying interest of some sort.